Table of Contents

 1. Helpful Content is a Must

-Google is adamant that it will always prioritize consumers over businesses trying to manipulate the algorithm.
-This explosive content creation has continually brought stricter-than-ever algorithm modifications to prioritize high-quality content, one of them being the latest helpful content update.
+The thing is, Google has always been adamant that it prioritizes consumers over businesses trying to manipulate the algorithm.
+In response to this explosive content creation, the search engine has continually brought stricter-than-ever algorithm modifications to prioritize high-quality content above low-quality fluff, including their latest helpful content update.

 In Google Developer’s own words, this latest update is “part of a broader effort to ensure people see more original, helpful content written by people, for people, in search results.”